charlespeters/ARWHD/_posts/2014-09-25-making-atom-home.md

 alias arwhd='cd ~/Git/arwhd-jekyll/ && git pull && atom'
 ```

-I setup a bash alias (it's the same process for Oh My Zsh) in my `~/.bash_profile` file (`.zshrc` for Oh My Zsh) for all my most worked on projects.
-The alias is just an easy to remember name, it opens my Terminal, changes to the project directory, git pulls and opens the project in Atom.
+I setup a bash alias (it's the same process for Oh My Zsh) in my `~/.bash_profile` file (`.zshrc` for Oh My Zsh) for all of my most active projects.
+The alias is just an easy-to-remember name; it opens my Terminal, changes to the project directory, git pulls and opens the project in Atom.

 For most of my purposes that's a great place to start working.

 ### That One Random Thing

 There is one random thing I've found using Atom (I've been using it since it was in beta).
 If the console in the dev tools in Atom flips out, you should open the application from the command line.
 Everything I've read on Github issues, Stack Overflow and blogs is that when that happens, it has something to do with the React Editor.
-Safest bet, open Atom from the command line.
+Safest bet: open Atom from the command line.
 Most things can be corrected that way.

 ### Config &amp; Init Script &amp; Snippets &amp; Autocomplete

 Honestly, I don't know what either the config.cson or init script are or how to use snippets work.
-But I would love to learn more about it, if you know any good blog posts or screencasts about it, leave it in the comments section.
-I also would love a great Autocomplete feature plugin, if you have a favorite, please share it.
+But I would love to learn more about it.
+If you know any good blog posts or screencasts about it, leave it in the comments section.
+I also would love a great Autocomplete feature plugin, so if you have a favorite, please share it.

 ---